Make your own knee-high stockings with this simple sock sewing pattern. Learn to make your own sewing patterns with this step by step guide

 First, take your black stretch fabric and cut 2 pieces to be 8″ wide by 42″ long.

-If you want to adjust the length of your stockings, measure from the tip of your toes to where you’d like the top of your stockings to land.
+If you want to adjust the length of your DIY socks, measure from the tip of your toes to where you’d like the top of your stockings to land.
 Add 1/2″ to sew.
-Since I wanted mine to be long and dramatic, I made mine 42″ long, but you can decide how long you want yours.
+Since I wanted mine to be long and dramatic, I made them 42″ long, but you can decide how long you want yours.
 To make a standard sock sewing pattern, you may want it to be around 12″ long instead.

 Fold your fabric in half, hot dog style and pin into place with dressmaker pins.
 Personally, I like dressmaker pins more because they are longer and easier to manage.